fybrik/fybrik/site/docs/get-started/super-quickstart.md

 this guide contains a script that you can run with a single command to see a demo of Fybrik in action.

-this demo demonstartes the following sequence -
+this demo demonstrates the following sequence -

 1. A **data operator** boots up Fybrik and registers a data asset of financial data to Fybrik